Would you happen to have any pictures you can send me?”

 Get rid of (most) items that trigger bad memories

 Take inventory of your items and consider what they mean to you.
 Unless these are things your children might want later, dispose of them now.
 I found satisfaction in passing off to my soon-to-be ex those items that reminded me of unpleasant parts of our marriage.
 Here’s a journal entry from my memoir, God, the Devil, and Divorce, of our divvying up our belongings:

 Jim came over in the evening to get more of his stuff.
 I gave him some of our dishes and the tortilla press.
 When he saw the press, a half-smile passed across his face.
 He and I had attended a session at the Santa Fe School of Cooking, and he’d implied we’d try making some of the dishes together when we returned home.
-When I made the them by myself, he declared he didn’t like tortillas.”
+When I realized his help was not to be, I made the them by myself.
+He declared he didn’t like tortillas.”

 Are you moving?
 Sell or give away what you don’t like or have use for before the move

 Many divorces result in one or both parties having to move.
 The more items you retain, the more expensive the move.
 Again, envision what you want your new surroundings to look like and let those things go that don’t fit your new life.